Frat’s Dragonkin: The Banished Guide -

 Between the character skills and their modifiers, then wyrmling skills and their modifiers, there are an insane number of combinations and choices on how to make a build.
 The vast majority of combinations should work, probably on all game difficulties, but just not as efficiently as the optimal builds.
 One of the best things about this system is that you are able to really customize how you want to kill things, without being stuck only using the skills with a special piece of gear to buff it (as with most ARPGs).

-Once you have picked a character skill that you like (whether thematically, for the feel, for the numbers, etc.) and you want to start building it, the first thing to know is that character skills have four ranks based on their amount of total power.
+Now that the skill is placed, it is important to know that character skills have four ranks based on their amount of total power.
 Each rank is shown in roman numerals and corresponds to the following power ranges:

 0-5 power